maddc0de/CV/README.md

 - Collaborated effectively as a valuable member of Agile teams.
 Utilising agile best practices including daily stand-ups, retrospectives, and short delivery cycles to foster good communication and ensure efficient teamwork.
 - Daily pair-programming in order to problem-solve efficiently and write code collaboratively.
+- Familiar in OOP principles in JavaScript - utilised classes and objects to create modular and reusable code.
-- Applied TDD methodology to guarantee code functionality, resulting in enhanced code quality and reliability.
+- Applied Test-Driven Development (TDD) methodology to guarantee code functionality, resulting in enhanced code quality and reliability.
+This experience positions me well for implementing Behavior-Driven Development (BDD) as well, as it aligns with my focus on delivering high-quality, user-centric solutions.
 - Proficient in implementing efficient web routes using a lightweight framework and understanding HTTP requests/responses for effective client-server communication in web applications.
 - Participated in code reviews, where fellow peers and coaches reviewed and provided feedback on my written code.
-- Implemented CRUD application using the MERN stack.
+- Designed and implemented a scalable CRUD application using the MERN stack.
 - Skilled in database management and query languages, in which I successfully executed projects leveraging PostgreSQL and MongoDB technologies, enhancing my ability to handle data-driven applications.
 - Applied debugging processes, identifying and resolving issues to maintain the stability and functionality of the program.
-- Managed project iterations using Git and GitHub with Bash.
+- Managed code versioning with Git and GitHub.

 **Customer Advisor** (November 2021 - March 2023)
 _Boots_

 - Executed store operations by optimising Model Day process and using Omni-channel tools which contributed to the enhancement of customers' shopping experience
 - Quickly grasped the operation of new systems, including self-checkout tills during the busiest period of the year - ensuring optimal customer service and providing support to team members.
-- Proactively took the initiative to stay on top of workflow whilst maintaining high energy and utilising strong communication skills to enhance sales and customer satisfaction.
+- Proactively took the initiative to stay on top of workflow whilst maintaining high energy and utilising strong communication skills to meet and exceed customer requirements and needs.

 **Carer** (March 2020 - July 2021)